 “Embrace the glorious mess that you are!”— Elizabeth Gilbert

-Most people would say, “Yes, yes…I know that I should love and accept myself”, much in the same manner that they know they should be eating their vegetables!
+Most people react by saying, “Yes, yes…I know that I should love and accept myself”, much in the same manner that they know they should be eating their vegetables.

 Having suffered from body-image issues in my teens and young adult years, I’m intimately familiar with the emotions and negative self-talk patterns that occur when we aren’t at peace with ourselves.

 Even though it may seem like there’s a revolution of self-love going on, most of us don’t actually get it.
 We’re still running on the treadmill of modern society, trying to prove our worth through our external accomplishments.

 Physical beauty, fame and fortune can never give us the inner peace that comes with believing that we’re lovable and worthy, no matter what we achieve in our life.
 We’re also incapable of expressing love, compassion, kindness and grace to others if we don’t possess it within ourselves.

 I don’t care how stunning, smart or popular you are or how much you have in your bank account.
 The externals do not matter!
 What matters is the inner world that lies within you, beneath the façade that everyone sees.

 In fact, psychologists have repeatedly proven that how we were raised by our family has a direct and lasting impact on our sense of personal worth.
 If you were brought up to believe that you’re special, regardless of your capabilities, you were raised in the school of unconditional love.
 But if you had to prove yourself to your family and adhere to a certain set of rules, you went to the school of conditional love.

 “Belonging starts with self-acceptance.
 Your level of belonging, in fact, can never be greater than your level of self-acceptance, because believing that you’re enough is what gives you the courage to be authentic, vulnerable and imperfect.”

-- You prioritize your needs: One of the fundamentals of self-love is having the ability to identify your needs and prioritizing them in your life.
+1. You prioritize your needs: One of the fundamentals of self-love is having the ability to identify your needs and prioritizing them in your life.
 You’ll have a clear idea about what you need to function at your optimal level and to give your best in all areas of your life.
 This includes self-care rituals that fulfill your mental, emotional and physical needs, which include consuming nutritious food, getting sufficient sleep and exercise, and avoiding junk and harmful substances.
 Taking care of yourself enables you to be generous towards others, without feeling resentful, because you’ll be able to do it from a place of abundance.

-- You don’t tolerate bad behavior from others: When you’re tuned into self-love mode, you won’t ever tolerate any form of mistreatment from others.
+2. You don’t tolerate bad behavior from others: When you’re tuned into self-love mode, you won’t ever tolerate any form of mistreatment from others.
 Just as you would protect a loved one from being taken advantage of, you would be your own guardian in the face of unhealthy and toxic people.
 You’ll develop a knack for identifying people who aren’t good for you to be around, and you’re quick to build healthy boundaries or kick them to the curb.
 You value yourself enough to know that you deserve to be treated with respect and dignity, and you can clearly communicate what you will and will not accept from others.

 All my best on your journey,